The story of farming in Kintyre

 There is a rich history of farming over 400 years of almost self-efficiency, starting with the black cattle which produced milk, butter and beef.

-The dairy farms produce the UK’s Mull of Kintyre cheddar cheese.
-In small farms 17/1800’s butter was the main use for milk, while cheese was made from skimmed milk.
-Thanks to Barbara Gilmore, an Ayrshire woman in 1792 developed Dunlop Cheese made from whole milk, sometime later rivalling Ayrshire in output and quality was Kintyre cheese where the soft peaty type of Dunlop was preferred by the merchants.
+The twentieth century saw an end to the black cattle, their drovers and the drove roads which are charted but hard to find in the modern farming landscape of today.Some Kintyre farms now have dairy cattle while others specialize in beef and lamb production.The dairy farms produce the UK’s Mull of Kintyre cheddar cheese.
+In small farms in the 17/1800’s butter was the main use for milk, while cheese was made from skimmed milk.
+Following the development of Dunlop cheese, using whole milk, by Barbara Gilmore, an Ayrshire woman in 1792 Kintyre cheese began to rival Ayrshire in output and quality.
+Kintyre cheese which is defined as a soft peaty type of Dunlop began to be preferred by the merchants.
 Today Mull of Kintyre cheddar cheese is renowned throughout the UK.

 Beef cattle are still one of the main products from our hill farms achieving some of the highest prices in the Stirling and Oban markets.

 Pigs (pork) – 200 years ago most country cottages had a pig almost like the pet dog, only this “pet pig” got killed, cured and hung on the ham-hooks in the kitchen.
-A few pigs are still reared in Kintyre, mostly sold in the farmers markets which are held on the first Saturday of the month in Campbeltown.
+A few pigs are still reared in Kintyre, mostly sold in the farmers markets, which are held on the first Saturday of the month in Campbeltown.

 The Land and Crops